DiceDB/dice/docs/src/content/docs/commands/GETBIT.md

 - If the key does not exist, it is treated as if it contains a string of zero bytes, and the bit at any offset will be `0`.
 - If the key exists but does not hold a string value, an error is returned.
 - If the key exists and holds a string value, the bit at the specified offset is retrieved and returned.
+- If the key exists and holds a string value, however the offset is more than string length, `0` will be returned.

 ## Errors